Parametric instability induced scalar gravitational waves from a model pulsating neutron star: The model neutron star

-\textit{The model neutron star}---It is interesting to note that \eqref{weq0} is a homogenous wave equation for $\phi$.
+It is interesting to note that \eqref{weq0} is a homogeneous wave equation for $\phi$.
 As such, parametric excitation of $\phi$ through a time varying function $U$ could occur.
 However, generation of large amplitude scalar wave does not necessarily follow unless parametric instability takes place.
 Such a condition would require rapid variations of a high density gravitational source with a sufficiently large value for $\beta$.
 In addition, damping of the parametric excitation through radiating scalar waves must also be sufficiently small, otherwise the parametric excitation would be stabilized.

 In this paper, we investigate a particular scenario by means of a model pulsating neutron star to illustrate how these conditions can be satisfied through the parametric instability of the quasi-normal modes of the scalar field inside the star.
 We envisage that similar mechanism could be identified in other violent events in astrophysics and the early universe.

 The radiation of scalar gravitational waves by a radially pulsating star using the Brans-Dicke theory was studied in \cite{Morganstern1967}.
 (See also \cite{Wagoner1970}.)
 The emission mechanism in that case is essentially the same as that for the conventional tensor gravitational waves but monopole radiation is possible.
 In our present case of quadratic scalar coupling using \eqref{A}, the dynamical structure is completely different, as we will see below.